rhythmsection/MHBv3/README.md

 Version 3 implements an "admin portal", designed to give more functionality to the user and further availability for growth.
 Currently, the user can use the admin functionality to maintain the database (which had to be done through the terminal previously), as well as test the system.
 New format also aims to provide further information and a more seamless, cleaner platform. *Please note that full-functionality is currently limited to modern Chrome browsers.*

+###In Progress

+Currently working on a continued overhaul of the front-end.

+Features also to be added included:
+	- Saved testing data
+	- Visualization of testing data
+	- Further implementation of AngularJS